Welcome to Michigan

 The savings that insurance companies realize from the new regulations in the law must be passed to insurance customers in the form of lower premiums.
 Up to this point, it has been challenging to determine the profit assumed by insurance companies as premiums increased, so it is imperative that there be a follow through on sending these savings to consumers.

 The new law also includes provisions for the Independent Medical Examinations by insurance companies, and this list is lengthy.
 Again, this is an excellent opportunity to seek advice from an auto accident attorney with our law firm, to have a clear discussion on the procedures and coverages.
-A medical attorney may also be a good resource if you have a particular question.
+Medical Malpractice attorney may also be a good resource if you have a particular question.

 Another aspect of the medical coverage is the right for a person injured in a car accident to sue for excess medical costs and economic expenses.
 This portion of the law brings Michigan in line with most other no-fault states.